 It is a process of learning, upgrading our souls and making it God-like, in the manner of the Christian Orthodox tradition that explains the eternal yearning of the soul toward God.
 We will never reach this goal, but we will play, learn, and make; and there will always be new things to do to perfect ourselves.
 It is a metacosmic change, or metamorphosis, where a kind of merging with the divine takes place, but where our individuality stays intact.
 Meister Eckhart, the German theologian, called it “fusion without confusion”.

 The new heaven is a physical place, but is not yet.
 It is real but not a special location we see in this world.
 It exists in a different mode as a backup computer program loading and preparing for us.
 When we receive our resurrected bodies, there is going to be a new earth.
 We will be at the same place, but in completely new circumstances, enriched by new matter and new experiences.
 This new world will give us the opportunity to go beyond our current physical abilities.
 The universe might be as big as it is now because it will give us the pleasure of exploring and learning.
 It will be a heaven and an essence in which every single concept and idea of a limited existence is transcended.

 The new world might possibly not be the final world.
-After a period of upgrading within a new simulation, there may be another step of destroying that simulation and moving to another one, which would be even more perfected.
+After a period of upgrading within a new simulated world, there may be another step of destroying that world and moving to another one, which would be even more perfected.
 This may go on forever.
 Simulation Creationism would not beg to differ on this.